RealOrangeOne/theorangeone.net/content/posts/state-of-the-apps-2020.md

 ## OS

 For the last couple years, I've been an avid [Antergos](https://web.archive.org/web/20190903082315/https://antergos.com/) user, but May of this year saw [the project end](https://web.archive.org/web/20190809064653/https://antergos.com/blog/antergos-linux-project-ends), forcing me to move.
-With all my [dotfiles]({{< relref "dotfiles" >}}) configured for an arch-based base, I had little choice than moving to Arch.
+With all my [dotfiles]({{< relref "dotfiles" >}}) configured for an arch-based base, I had little choice other than moving to Arch.
 [Manjaro](https://manjaro.org/) also looked promising, but I'd wanted to move to Vanilla [Arch](https://www.archlinux.org/) for a while, so this felt like as good of a time as any.

 7 months later, I've only hard migrated three machines, the rest still run Antergos, and they still run fine.
 The Antergos repos don't exist any more, but Antergos was really just an installer for vanilla arch with an extra repo, so the fact everything still _just works_ doesn't surprise me.